-The addiction epidemic was already a significant problem in the United States, but COVID-19 has only made the problem worse.
+The addiction epidemic was already a significant problem in the United States, but COVID-19 has only worsened it.
 Consider that there were more than 90,000 drug overdoses in the U.S. in the first year of the pandemic, an increase of nearly 30 percent from the year before.

 The Relationship Between the Pandemic and Substance Use